 You probably haven’t heard about the positive effect of raw potato starch on blood sugar levels.
-It’s a great example of the resistant starch which improves your gut bacteria.
+It’s a great example of resistant starch which improves your gut bacteria.

 Since imbalanced gut bacteria, or dysbiosis, is associated with obesity and diabetes, it means this product is a good choice for those with diabetes.

 Besides adding these three natural ingredients to your diet, you should also try eating more whole foods and vegetables.
 Also, make sure you exercise regularly, and remove the junk from your diet.
-These lifestyle changes will help you have a better control over your blood sugar levels.
+These lifestyle changes will help you have better control over your blood sugar levels.